simbarras/celeritas-docs/meetings/minutes.md

 - Witek will present next week on our behalf at the Geant4 Technical forum (see https://indico.cern.ch/event/1011728/timetable/#20210311.detailed).
 Most likely he will present our project plan for 2020-2021 FY.

+# Fri Mar 19, 2021

+- Recent progress: Bremmstrahlung is mostly done.
+This and Rayleigh scattering are the last major electron/photon missing bits, aside from multiple scattering.
+- Upcoming DOE meeting (March 29): We won't have a multi-physics demo app, but there was tremendous progress and several components are completed, so we have strong updates.
+- April 12: HSF Working Group Meeting will include Celeritas and AdePT updates.
+- Seth: Regargind the milestones for the next couple years: in case there are any suggestions, please add them to the `celeritas-docs/project-plan/milestones-2023` repository.